multipath-tcp/mptcp_net-next/Documentation/networking/mptcp-sysctl.rst

 	resent to an MPTCP peer that has not acknowledged a previous ADD_ADDR message.

-	The default value matches TCP_RTO_MAX.
 	This is a per-namespace sysctl.

-	Default: 120
+	Default: 1

 allow_join_initial_addr_port - BOOLEAN
 	Allow peers to send join requests to the IP address and port number used